Are you familiar with content curation and content marketing?

 - Sending press releases of news about the GIVE Leadership Institute

 Growing a Personal Brand

-Building a personal brand is one of my main objectives in effort to help leaders everywhere develop sustainable workplace cultures where staff members exceed expectations by doing what they love to do.
+Building a personal brand is one of my main objectives in an effort to help leaders everywhere develop sustainable workplace cultures where staff members exceed expectations.
 If growing your personal brand is one of your objectives, curation and content marketing can certainly help.